France: The Sacré-Coeur, Audincourt

 The sacrament altar (not shown) is situated in the crypt beneath the church, which can be reached by descending the stairs behind the tapestry.
 The space offers the opportunity to pray, reflect or celebrate the Eucharist in quiet seclusion.

-And so it happened that an inconspicuous industrial town like Audincourt acquired a church that is advertised on big signs along the motorway as special feature of the area.
+And so it happened that an inconspicuous industrial town like Audincourt acquired a church that is advertised on big signs along the motorway as a special feature of the area.
 This is to be expected when a cleric attracts artists like Léger and Bazaine to ecclesiastical art.
 When we were visiting men were busy installing underfloor heating: a sign that the original goal of its erection is still being done justice, namely offering a place of worship to local believers.
+When you decide to see the church for yourself, combine it with visiting the magnificent Notre-Dame-Du-Haut in nearby Ronchamp.
+Evidently also a church that cannot be thought of without the vision of Marie-Alain Couturier.